 Figure 10 shows the general architecture of IS-MOOS.
 Rendering the MOOS system able to support the communication between different nodes of the underwater network means that the MOOSDB becomes an external server located in one of the network nodes, while the communication with the clients exploits the underwater channel.
-The use of acoustics implies that each node of the network must be extremely robust and able to autonomously adapt to the unexpected changes of the channel, avoiding, as much as possible, to send unnecessary messages.
+The use of acoustics implies that each node of the network must be extremely robust and able to autonomously adapt to the unexpected changes of the channel, avoiding, as much as possible, sending unnecessary messages.
 In UAN, this has been achieved in two ways: using the User Datagram Protocol (UDP) as the transport protocol of the network, and modifying the MOOSDB and client's structure to enhance the communication.
-UDP presents several advantages when used upon the underwater channel.
-In particular, it does not require an end-to-end connection, thereby entirely avoiding management issues (e.g. handshake at connection level) typical of connection oriented protocols, such as TCP.
-Its main drawback is that, of course, it does not provide the same level of reliability in message delivery: additional services, such as packet re-transmission and delivery warrantees, hence, have to be transposed either to the lower layers of the network (e.g. MAC) or directly to the application level.
+UDP presents several advantages when used for the underwater channel.
+In particular, it does not require an end-to-end connection, thereby entirely avoiding management issues (e.g., handshake at the connection level) typical of connection-oriented protocols, such as TCP.
+Its main drawback is that, of course, it does not provide the same level of reliability in message delivery: additional services, such as packet retransmission and delivery warranties, must therefore be transposed either to the lower layers of the network (e.g., MAC) or directly to the application level.

-Figure 10: The IS-MOOS software architecture: client-side (left); server-side (right).
+Figure 10.
+The IS-MOOS software architecture: client-side (left); server-side (right).

-Furthermore, the MOOSDB structure has been modified to increase its robustness and capability to deal with delays, communication uncertainty and with the unreliabilities of the acoustic channel.
-Specifically, it has been given a multi-threaded architecture to completely isolate each client from the others.
-In practice, each client C is associated to a thread T_C on the database of which the client must know the address and the port in advance.
-In this way, while a unique link between each client and the database (sandbox) is created, the need for initial handshaking to set the communication parameters is also avoided: if the client C wants to send a message m_C , it simply starts its transmission towards its related address and port, while the dedicated thread T_C will be waiting for it.
+Furthermore, the MOOSDB structure has been modified to increase its robustness and capability to deal with delays, communication uncertainty, and the unreliabilities of the acoustic channel.
+Specifically, it has been given a multithreaded architecture to completely isolate each client from the others.
+In practice, each client C is associated with a thread T_C on the database of which the client must know the address and the port in advance.
+In this way, while a unique link between each client and the database (sandbox) is created, the need for initial handshaking to establish the communication parameters is also avoided: if the client C wants to send a message m_C , it simply starts its transmission toward its related address and port, while the dedicated thread T_C will be waiting for it.
 When the thread T_C has a message m_T for C, it sends C the message m_T together with the information for clock synchronization.
-However, since there is not any preliminary handshake, the described communication technique makes the system very fragile with respect to authentication issues.
-It may easily happen that a client C' begins to send messages to the thread T_C simply using the C's address and port.
-In order to avoid this problem, all messages have to be authenticated as described in the next section, and upon receiving a message, the thread T_C verifies the authenticity of its source.
+However, since there is no preliminary handshake, the described communication technique makes the system very fragile with respect to authentication issues.
+It may easily happen that a client C'begins to send messages to the thread T_C simply using the C's address and port.
+To avoid this problem, all messages have to be authenticated as described in the next section, and upon receiving a message, the thread T_C verifies the authenticity of its source.
 How IS-MOOS addresses these security issues will be discussed in next section.